-In my work, I come across all kinds of wills.
-Most were created by other lawyers but some homemade.
+In my work, I come across all kinds of self-made wills.
+Most were created by other lawyers, but some are homemade.
 Of those that were homemade ones, some were actually pretty good!
-But, then the others… well, they were not.
+But then the others… well, they were significantly flawed.

 At Hill & Kinsella, our experienced lawyers have dealt with poorly prepared self-made wills after a person passes away that end up costing their estates lots of extra time and money.
 This usually occurs because the decedent didn’t have a clear understanding of the legal process or wasn’t equipped with all of the right legal documents to make a strong plan estate plan that will ensure their assets are distributed according to their wishes.